Types of tattoo machines

 Pneumatic machines

-You must be wondering what this is.
-Well, it is called a hybrid machine that reaches higher speeds thanks to its compressed air system.
+Although less known, it's a hybrid machine that reaches higher speeds thanks to its compressed air system.

 They are not classified within the rotary machines or coil machines.
 In fact, they use a completely different system.